intelligentplant/AppStoreConnect.Adapters/README.md

 # Authentication

 At the moment, only anonymous and Windows authentication is supported at the App Store Connect end.
-Other authentication types (e.g. OAuth2 authentication flows) will be supported in future.
+Other authentication types (e.g. OAuth2 authentication flows, client certificates) will be supported in future.

 # Authorization